XOP/css-codeguide/src/md/comments.md

 Here's the proposition:

 1. _Everywhere but inside_ of curly braces (consider "rule scope") use "block" comments.
 Practical examples can be found [earlier in this chapter](#structural-comments).
 2. On the contrary, use "inline" comments only _inside_ of curly braces.
-This will come more and more handy with intensive using of preprocessor features - nesting, & - selection etc.
+This will come more and more handy with intensive using of preprocessor features - nesting, "&" - selection etc.

-With these in mind, let's "fix" the previous example:
+With this in mind, let's "fix" the previous example:

 ```scss
 /* Foo